Hotmoka/hotmoka/tutorial/Takamaka.md

 > objects that existed before the call or that are returned by the
 > method or constructor itself.

-As you have seen, method `addInstanceMethodCallTransaction()` can be used to invoke a instance method on an object in blockchain.
+As we have shown, method `addInstanceMethodCallTransaction()` can be used to invoke an instance method on an object in blockchain.
 This requires some final clarification.
 First of all, note that the signature of the method to call is resolved and the resolved method is then invoked.
-If there is not such resolved method (for instance, if we tried to call `tostring` instead of `toString`), then `addInstanceMethodCallTransaction()` would end up in a failed transaction.
-Moreover, the ususal resolution mechanism of Java is applied.
+If such resolved method is not found (for instance, if we tried to call `tostring` instead of `toString`), then `addInstanceMethodCallTransaction()` would end up in a failed transaction.
+Moreover, the usual resolution mechanism of Java methods is applied.
 If, for instance, we called
 `new MethodSignature(ClassType.OBJECT, "toString")`
 instead of
 `new MethodSignature(PERSON, "toString")`,
-then method `toString` would be resolved from the run-time class of `albert`, looking for the most specific implementation of `toString()`, which would anyway end up in `Person.toString()`.
+then method `toString` would be resolved from the run-time class of `albert`, looking for the most specific implementation of `toString()`, up to the `java.lang.Object` class, which would anyway end up in running `Person.toString()`.

 Method `addInstanceMethodCallTransaction()` can be used to invoke instance methods with parameters.
-If a `toString(int)` method existed in `Person`, then we could call it by writing:
+If a `toString(int)` method existed in `Person`, then we could call it and pass 2019 as its argument, by writing:

 ```java
 blockchain.addInstanceMethodCallTransaction(new InstanceMethodCallTransactionRequest(